hXtreme/tasks3/README.rst

 .. code-block:: bash

-        tasks3 task show --output-format json 1d8a9a
+        tasks3 show --output-format json 1d8a9a
         {
           "id": "1d8a9a",
           "title": "Give a Title to this Task.",